haniehst/haniehst/README.md

 # Hi there! 👋 I'm Hanieh

-I'm a **Software Developer** with experience in building scalable, microservice-based applications.
-Passionate about backend development, data privacy, and high-performance solutions.
+With hands-on experience as a Python-focused **software developer**.
+Skilled in developing scalable, microservice-based applications with a strong emphasis on user data privacy and high-performance API solutions.
+Actively expanding technical capabilities in cloud technologies.
+Experienced in agile environments, with **strong problem-solving skills**, **critical thinking**, and a **collaborative mindset**.
+A fast learner who takes ownership, meets tight deadlines, and consistently delivers high-quality, maintainable code.
 I'm always eager to learn new technologies!

 ## 🚀 Tech Stack